cloudnativetrainings/container-fundamentals/10_shell-vs-exec-form-variable-substitution/README.md

 > Note that variable substitution for the environment variable $FOO did not happen.

-## Change the entrypoint to the following in the Dockerfile
+## Change the entrypoint to the Shell Form in the Dockerfile

 ```docker
 ENTRYPOINT /bin/echo $FOO